HostileNinja72/HostileNinja72.github.io/content/posts/dice24/winter.md

   enable: true
 ---

-Writeup for winter challenge of DiceCTF 2024.
+Writeup for Winter challenge from DiceCTF 2024.

 <!--more-->